 Key considerations were:

-RMIT’s founding motto – ‘A skilled hand, a cultivated mind’ – is as relevant now as ever.
+RMIT’s founding motto, ‘a skilled hand and cultivated mind’, is as relevant now as ever.
 Our creative strategy was to represent the many voices of the individuals that make up the RMIT family and the personal nature of the way ideas, both big and small, were being contributed to the formation of the strategy.

-The nature of the visual identity is deliberately rough-and-ready, imperfect, with a nod to street press and bill posters in a strategic move to disrupt the University’s corporate communications.
-It had to announce that this is something different, a change in direction.
+The nature of the visual identity was deliberately rough-and-ready and imperfect, with a nod to street press and bill posters in a strategic move to disrupt the University’s corporate communications.
+It had to announce that this was something different, a change in direction.

 We worked closely with the brilliant #shapeRMIT team to harness and interpret the energy of the campaign through tactical implementation, working rapidly and efficiently to get stuff done.